hxtree/galaxyops/platform/create-artifact/README.md

   required.
 - It exponentially increases the amount of downloading and processing that needs to be done within a CodePipeline.
-This in turn can create prolonged contract varations between microservices when deploying multi service changes, which can cause system errors.
+This in turn can create prolonged contract variations between microservices when deploying multi service changes, which can cause system errors.
-- This expoententially increases disaster recovery time, as pipelines take longer to ship code.
+- This exponentially increases disaster recovery time, as pipelines take longer to ship code.

-Instead BundleProject was favored.
+Instead create-artifact was favored.
 It enables for a single dedicated Github CI build stage to individually bundle, compress each project changed (along with workspace and non-workspace dependencies), and put the compress object in a S3 bucket.
 A CodePipeline is then triggered on each object put to deploy the